artefactual-labs/c4/README.md

 This repository and its contents are licensed under the Apache License, Version 2.0.
 It contains a version of PlantUML, which is licensed under the GNU General Public License version 2 (GPLv2).
-The PlantUML JAr is located under the `vendor` directory of this repository.
+The PlantUML JAR is located under the `vendor` directory of this repository.

 ## TODO